RezSat/mathemapy/README.md

 definealty re-write the entire subtraction class from scratch, this time no trying to copy addition and reversing it :))
 Considerations -> Do we really need BinaryOperator and UnaryOperator ? instead try to get ideas from sympy or mathjs and mathsteps

+## TO COSNIDER:
+when doing all the evaluation and calculations isntead of using int, float consider to stick with Number class instead or explicitly use Integer or Float class from the package itself so modification will be easier to handle since every component in here are custom builds

 -->